-- MATH& 141 Precalculus I (5)
+- MATH& 141-Precalculus I (5)

 - MATH& 142 Precalculus II (5)

 - MATH& 146 Introduction to Stats (5)

-Program Maps are an integral part of our Planning Guide.
-Each Program Map includes a suggested quarterly sequence of courses so you could earn your degree within two years of full-time study.
-Your Program Map is also designed to help you create an individualized, customized Educational Plan, which is required of all SVC students.
-To start creating your Educational Plan, please consult with an Academic Advisor.
+Program Maps are an integral part of the Planning Guide.
+Each Program Map includes a recommended quarterly sequence of courses for a full-time student to earn this degree within two years.
+The courses align with the appropriate number of credits to meet degree requirements and is designed to help you create an individualized, customized Educational Plan, required of all SVC students.
+Please consult with an SVC Advisor to schedule courses and develop your personal Educational Plan.

 - CHEM& 161-General Chem w/Lab I (5)

 - CSS 103 First Quarter Experience (2)

 - ENGL& 101-English Composition I (5)

-- MATH& 141 Precalculus I (5) TOTAL CREDITS: 17
+- MATH& 141-Precalculus I (5)

+- TOTAL CREDITS: 17